shTNT/Easy-AIO-Installer-DLSS5-NR/README.md

 - Full installer source (`.iss`) is included in this repository.
 - File tree and file index are documented in [docs/](docs/).
-- The installer only uses publicly available DLLs and ReShade add-ons, all credited above.
 - The installer never touches `C:\ProgramData\ReShade\` — your global Vulkan layer is off-limits.
 - The installer never touches ENB files.